 “WHAT?”
-Connor shouted, stopping his effort to tie himself up for lift.
+Connor stopped his effort to tie himself up for lift.
 “Are you fucking serious?”

-Connor glared back, unhappy.
+Connor glared unhappily back.
 He finished looping the rope around his waist.
 Lifting him out of the hole was not as difficult as I thought it would be.
 I helped him out of the workshop and onto a sofa in the basement.
 He opened Krissie’s bag and searched for something.
 He pulled out the Löschen device used to blank short-term memory.

 “What are you doing?”
 I asked.

 “I’m going to blank…your mother’s memory…so she remembers nothing…of this.”